WSU School of Music Mission Statement

 Bulletin Boards

-Student organizations including NAfME, MU PHI, ACDA, have bulletin boards in DFAC.
+Student organizations including NAfME, MU PHI, ACDA, and ASTA have bulletin boards in DFAC.
 Department and faculty boards are not for student postings.

 Student Awards

-The following awards are presented to students at the spring Oratorio Concert.
+The following awards are presented to students at a spring concert.
 Area Coordinators will consult with faculty in their areas for recommendations for the awards.

 Presser Undergraduate Scholar Award, awarded to a current junior